Lydia Hernandez: Career

 Hernandez has served as an elected member of the Cartwright Elementary School District Board since 2004.
-She currently serves as the Governing Board PresidentIn this role, she attended a Mexican American School Boards Association meeting in Texas in 2019 and reportedly caused a scene while intoxicated.
+She currently serves as the Governing Board President In this role, she attended a Mexican American School Boards Association meeting in Texas in 2019 and reportedly caused a scene while intoxicated.
 She was banned from the organization's events for two years and her position as chair-elect of the National Hispanic Council of the National School Boards Association was revoked due to the incident.

 Hernandez's daughter, Cassandra Hernandez, won a seat on the Cartwright Elementary School District Board at just 19 years old in November 2024.
 However, her daughter's ability to serve was complicated by Arizona state law prohibiting individuals from running or serving as school board members with an immediate family member with whom they resided in the previous four years.
 Critics say this makes the board essentially illegitimate.
 The criticism led her ally in the House, Consuelo Hernandez, to sponsor an amendment to a bill she sponsored that would have allowed Cassandra to legally serve with her mother.
 That bill did not pass, but with her daughter and another ally on the five-member board, Hernandez controls the majority vote and made an immediate staff shake-up by placing the interim superintendent on paid leave and hiring former Maricopa County School Superintendent Steve Watson.
 The hire drew immediate backlash from the local community as Watson had lost his last primary reelection campaign after allegations of financial mismanagement.